 How to process stochastic modeling on Prorealtime?

-For example, if your automatic trading system opens an entry when the relative strength index is greater than 30, then the stochastic modeling will consist of replacing 30 with 29 and 31.
+For example, if your automatic trading system opens an entry when the relative strength index exceeds 30, the stochastic modeling will replace 30 with 29 and 31.
 For the stochastic modeling to be valid, these two values do not provoke a significant change in the performance of the automated trading system.

 Validation requirements of the test

 There are two steps to validate stochastic modeling.
-First, we will apply a little variation on each variable as in the previous example about the RSI.
+First, we will apply a little variation on each variable about the RSI, as in the previous example.
 This is the unitary test of stochastic modeling.

 And secondly, we will test all the combinations of little variations on all the variables in the same sample.
 This is the global test of stochastic modeling.

-We trying to verify that the automated trading system is slightly under-optimized.
-That means that the system has a sufficient degree of liberty to accept a change in the environment into which it will operate in the future.
+We are trying to verify that the automated trading system is slightly under-optimized.
+That means the system has a sufficient degree of liberty to accept a change in the environment into which it will operate.

 Unitary test of stochastic modeling